Warm Up with Easy Cardamom Ginger Chai, Soothing Indian Tea

 SPOTLIGHT on Cardamom

-Did you know that Cardamom has superior quality over other spices?
+Did you know that Cardamom has a superior quality compared to other spices?
 Known as the third most expensive spice in the world, cardamom has numerous medicinal uses outside of the kitchen.
 Cardamom seeds grow in green or black pods.
 Check out any local supermarket chain for ground cardamom and your local Indian grocery for whole cardamom pods.

 Equipment You Will Need